 - Exercise.
 Whether you walk, run, swim, dance, bike, or practice yoga, simply moving your body has a tremendous impact on your stress levels.
 Exercise reduces stress hormones (such as adrenaline and cortisol) and releases powerful endorphins in your brain that boost your mood, bring a sense of relaxation, and act as natural pain killers.

 - Meditate.
 Meditation is a powerful antidote to stress.
 It helps clear your mind of stress-inducing thoughts, creating a sense of calm that lasts long after a meditation session.
-And it can be practiced anytime, anywhere.
+And, it can be practiced anytime, anywhere.
 Even better?
 All it takes is five minutes.
-If you don’t even know where to begin, Independence LIVE offers Mindful Meditation classes that can teach you meditation techniques to relieve stress.

 - Get creative.
 Art is a wonderful form of stress relief.
 Whatever the medium — painting, knitting, carpentry, coloring, sculpting, photography — creating something helps reduce stress.
 In fact, studies have shown that after engaging in a creative activity for 45 minutes, people’s cortisol levels (stress hormone) is greatly reduced.
 You don’t even need to be “good” at art, which is great for non-artists like myself!

 - Read a book or listen to music.
 Losing yourself in a good book or a favorite album helps you escape your worries and daily stressors.
 It’s a form of escapism that distracts the mind and engages your imagination.

 - Call a friend or lend a hand.
 As social creatures, humans are hard-wired to connect with others.
 Meeting up with a friend outside, joining a virtual group or class, or helping out a neighbor are all great ways to reduce stress.
 Socializing with others boosts the oxytocin hormone, decreases anxiety levels, and may increase your ability to cope with stressful situations.